 It was probably the incredible craggyness of that obscure mountain massif with a glacier on top that did it.
 I had no idea what it was called – and no-one except Icelanders could pronounce it anyway.

 And those mysterious island shapes I saw shimmering in the distance just off the coast.
 Somehow I felt immediately drawn to them.
 It was like a force of nature that couldn’t be denied.
 I just had to go there…

 Vestmannaeyjar shimmering in the distance… Those mysterious wisps of fog swirling around the island to the left (Elliðaey) are what is called ‘dalalæða‘ in Icelandic – a spectacular phenomenon to see!

 So I went back in 2007 for a rúntur around the Ring Road.
 And it wouldn’t be the last time either.
 The first thing on the route had to be those islands.
 The Vestmannaeyjar!
+I instantly felt that this was one of those places I would want to come back to.
 It was beautiful beyond belief.
-I instantly felt that this was one of those places I would want to come back to.

 Way beyond awesome…!